 In the early years of spaceflight, space operations primarily consisted of near-Earth missions with few spacecraft ever venturing to the Moon.
-As time progressed, more missions began extending beyond geosynchronous orbit.
+As time progressed, more and more missions began extending beyond geosynchronous orbit.
 This pattern continues today, with the contemporary space domain facing increasing concerted efforts by commercial and nation-based entities worldwide to reach and operate within the cislunar environment.

 This trend will likely continue, with humankind reaching outward to the new high ground.
-Missions will become increasingly frequent near the Moon, in the high-ground SDA region, and beyond.
+Missions will become increasingly frequent near the Moon, in the high-ground orbit region, and beyond.
 As such, it is important to develop policy and terminology to address the evolving SDA mission, establishing a paradigm that will come to embrace the entirety of the Earth-Moon system and its celestial environs.
 At the same time, with the development and growth of the US Space Force, new policies and doctrine intended to secure US space dominance will continue to emerge.
-As such, the space domain awareness taxonomy presented here is vital to conceptualizing space as a war-fighting domain, better describing missions such as space domain awareness that ensure the continuous protection of US space assets.